ibm-cloud-docs/schematics/about.md

 **How is {{site.data.keyword.bplong_notm}} different from Terraform?** </br>
 With {{site.data.keyword.bplong_notm}}, you can organize your {{site.data.keyword.cloud_notm}} resources across environments by using workspaces.
 Every workspace points to a set of Terraform configuration files, which build a Terraform template.
 You can choose to create your own Terraform template, or use one of the pre-defined templates that are provided by IBM.
 Workspaces allow for the separation of concerns for cloud resources and can be individually managed with {{site.data.keyword.cloud_notm}} Identity and Access Management.
 To use {{site.data.keyword.bplong_notm}}, you don't need to install the Terraform command line or the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.

-**I am not familiar with Terraform.
-Can I still use {{site.data.keyword.bplong_notm}}?** </br>
-Yes. {{site.data.keyword.bplong_notm}} provides a set of pre-defined Terraform templates that you can choose from to get started with {{site.data.keyword.bpshort}}.
-Simply select the templates that you want and create a workspace in {{site.data.keyword.bplong_notm}} from this template.
-Then, create a Terraform execution plan, apply this plan, and watch {{site.data.keyword.bplong_notm}} provision the resources for you.

 ## Benefits
 {: #schematics-benefits}